singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - No code required
  - No infrastructure to deploy or manage
  - Automatically detect schema, anomalies
+ - Dataprep can be run on Dataflow using template and cloud composer

 ## Cloud Composer
 You can refer to [this](https://cloud.google.com/composer/docs) for docs.